Mahendira/SAAS-Workspace/MultiCloudProject/README.md

    copy "\.\frontend\build\*" ".\backend\src\main\resources\static\"
 4. then run mvn spring-boot:run

 Only users who has google account can access it.
-At the same, we dont need to maintian any passwords and its enabled token based authentication.
+At the same, we dont need to maintain any passwords and its enabled token based authentication.

+Additional install before npm build run command: npm install react-scripts --save

+npm install react-google-login ==> gives error npm install react-google-login --legacy-peer-deps